 Any pending costs, which would be blocking the job or phase from being final invoiced, can be found here.

 Any activities that have been filed against the job or phase can be found here.
 New activities can also be generated here.
 For full details please see the activities section.

 Any existing attachments to the job phase can be viewed, downloaded or deleted from here.
 New attachments can also be created here.

 Stages can be created at job or phase level, but not both.
 On a 2 tier job they can only be created at phase level.
 This tab shows a summary of all stages within the job.
 More detail of this can be found on phase level schedules in our schedules section.

 Any additional client contacts that should be could be associated to the job can be added here.

 Opportunities vs Jobs:

-As already mentioned an opportunity is simply a job at quote status so as such cannot be promoted to a live to for a prospect - only a client - but the setup and fundamentals are the same.
-However, if an opportunity does not go ahead and never becomes a live job you can deaden the opportunity.
-This enables you to close it down, but record the reason you concern it was lost to enable you to report on this if you wish.
+As already mentioned, an opportunity is simply a job at quote status so as such cannot be promoted to a live for a prospect - only a client - but the setup and fundamentals are the same.
+However, if an opportunity does not go ahead and never becomes a live job, you can deaden the opportunity.
+This enables you to close it down, but record the reason it was lost to enable you to report on this if you wish.
 This field is customisable:

 It is also possible to block certain costs going onto an opportunity (such as purchase) until it is a live job.
 This is done in the company settings, forced/blocked tab: